-He explained me the differences between the various types of aubergines and he showed me which were the Abate Fetel, as well as the other kinds of pears.
+He explained to me the differences between the various types of aubergines and he showed me which were the Abate Fetel, as well as the other kinds of pears.
 Then we sat to have a coffee and he talked to me about his paintings.

 Chris is a Leo, so he has no doubt whatsoever when he sets his mind on something – and of course he is never wrong.
-His self-confidence wraps him like a marzipan halo whereas I, a Scorpio and everything else in water, take the shape of container that offers me hospitality.
+His self-confidence wraps him like a marzipan halo, whereas I, a Scorpio and everything else in water, take the shape of the container that offers me hospitality.
 But no matter, Lao Che said that water is the most powerful element (nothing is softer or more flexible than water, yet nothing can resist it).